-From the literature it can be said that very few empirical studies have done on income determinants of rickshaw pullers and auto-drivers as well as few of them used econometric model.
-This study based on field survey and used econometric tool to find out the determinants of income.
+From the literature it can be said that very few empirical studies have been done on income determinants of rickshaw pullers and auto-drivers and a few of them used econometric model.
+This study is based on field survey and used econometric tool to find out the determinants of income.

-III.
-Methodology
+3. Methodology

-Research methodology is the process of systematically solving the research problems.
-Methodology of this study included selection of study area and sample size, prepare of questionnaire, collection of data and analytical techniques.
+Methodology of this study describes the selection of study area and sample size, preparation of questionnaire, collection of data and analytical techniques.